 According to Mueller, Cohen and the official’s assistant spoke for “approximately 20 minutes” and he “requested assistance in moving the project forward, both in securing land to build the proposed tower and financing the construction.”
 Mueller said Felix Sater, a developer who was working on the project with Cohen, subsequently followed up.

-Sater is a Russian-born, longtime business associate of Trump’s who first met Cohen while they were both in high school.
-During the mid 2000’s, Sater, worked with Trump’s real estate company to build hotels in Florida and New York.
+Sater is a Russian-born longtime business associate of Trump’s who first met Cohen while they were both in high school.
+During the mid 2000’s, Sater worked with Trump’s real estate company to build hotels in Florida and New York.
 He also discussed potential projects in Russia with Trump’s company during that period.
 As part of his deal to build Trump-branded properties, Sater had an office in the Trump Organization’s Manhattan headquarters and a company business card.
-Sater was convicted on charges related to a stock fraud scheme orchestrated by Russian organized crime figures in 1998.
-He then became a federal informant who spent years providing crucial information to the government about mobsters and terrorists.
+Sater was convicted on charges related to a stock fraud scheme involving organized crime figures in 1998.
+He also spent years working as federal intelligence asset providing crucial information to the government about mobsters and terrorists.

 Trump never managed to build a skyscraper in Russia, but he has tried for the better part of three decades.
-His first attempt came in 1987when he traveled to the former Soviet Union to examine possible building sites.
+His first attempt was in 1987, when he traveled to the former Soviet Union to examine possible building sites.
 According to Buzzfeed, Trump’s company announced another “exploratory trip” in 1996 and that he had his eye on an abandoned factory in the country in 2005.

 Trump tweeted at Aras Agalarov about the deal on Nov.
 11, 2013, two days after the pageant.
-He expressed optimism they would get the skyscraper built together.c
+He expressed optimism they would get the skyscraper built together.